Examine functions and changes

 Components of model training

-The common_parser_fn variable is used to pass user-defined arguments to the SambaFlow backend.
+The common_parser_fn argument is used to pass user-defined arguments to the SambaFlow backend.
 We created the add_user_args() function to make that possible.

 2. Next, we create the PyTorch model in the typical way.